billoxbury/billoxbury.github.io/_posts/2024-01-23-clifford-nn-notes.md

 For a given pixel $i \in I$ and filter position $j \in J$, the linear coefficient $W_{ij}$ in the NN layer is simply the entry in $K$ over $i$ when the filter is at position $j$.
 (Exercise: write down a formula!)

-What are the benefits of a CNN layer?
+What are the benefits of a convolutional layer?

 - It's efficient in model size: the matrix $W$ has $O(n)$ degrees of freedom instead of $O(n^2)$ (where $n = |I|$).